regen-network/indexer/README.md

 # indexer

-This project indexes data from the regen ledger and stores it in a postgresql database.
+This project indexes data from the [Regen Ledger](https://github.com/regen-network/regen-ledger/) and stores it in a postgresql database.
 It is built as single python script that spawns independent processes for indexing application specific data.
 This database is currently being used for several purposes in relation to the Regen Marketplace and the Regen Groups UI.